Motion-DVAE: Unsupervised learning for fast human motion denoising: Experimental results

-\paragraph{AMASS} The AMASS dataset~\cite{AMASS} is a large database of human motion that unifies several motion capture databases by representing them in SMPL format.
+For experiments on human motion data denoising we use AMASS~\cite{AMASS}.
+The AMASS dataset~\cite{AMASS} is a large database of human motion that unifies several motion capture databases by representing them in SMPL format.
 It contains more than 300 subjects and 10k motions, covering various shapes and poses.
 We sub-sample AMASS to 30Hz and follow the recommended training, validation, and testing splits.

-\paragraph{i3DB} The i3DB dataset~\cite{i3DB} contains in-the-wild videos with medium to heavy occlusions due to person-environment interaction.
-It provides global 3D annotations on joint coordinates that we use for computing evaluation metrics.
-We initialize our method using an off-the-shelf 2D pose estimation~\cite{openpose} and SPIN~\cite{SPIN}, a method providing frame-wise SMPL pose estimates.